opencredit/badgeos/readme.txt

 **Earned Badges Widget**

 * Shows logged in users what badges they have earned.
+* Option to choose which specific achievement types to display in the widget.
 * Set the parameters for the widget to decide how many recent badges to display.
 * Option to show logged in users total points they have earned (if you are using BadgeOS points mechanism).
 * Members can share their badges right from the widget to their Credly profile and off to their linked social networks or Mozilla Backpack.